cedricbonhomme/Stegano/README.rst

 A `tutorial <https://stegano.readthedocs.io>`_ is available.

-Use Stéganô as a library in your Python program
+Use Stegano as a library in your Python program
 '''''''''''''''''''''''''''''''''''''''''''''''

-If you want to use Stéganô in your Python program you just have to import the appropriate steganography technique.
+If you want to use Stegano in your Python program you just have to import the appropriate steganography technique.
 For example:

 .. code:: python